Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 Yet, the ministry of the Gospel continues to prosper, even when its ministers are locked up in prison (as illustrated by Paul's experience, in Php 1:12-18).

-As soon as the Colossian believers had put their faith in God's Word, the Holy Spirit of God began His work within them, bringing forth the fruit of the Spirit ('love' as expressed in godly living, v.4,8; Gal 5:22-24).
+As soon as the Colossian believers had put their faith in God's Word, the Holy Spirit of God began His work within them, bringing forth the fruit of the Spirit ('love' as expressed in multiple aspects of godly living, v.4,8; Gal 5:22-24).

 Their knowledge, of God's working, was far deeper than intellectual theory, because God was working within them... and having begun His work, He would complete it (Php 1:6; 2:13; 1The 2:13).